|Quick Facts: Anthropologists and Archeologists|

 The median annual wage for anthropologists and archeologists was $66,130 in May 2020.

-Employment of anthropologists and archeologists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
-Prospective anthropologists and archeologists will likely face strong competition for jobs because of the small number of positions relative to applicants.
+Employment of anthropologists and archeologists is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for anthropologists and archeologists.